Shrovetide

-Shrovetide is the Christian liturgical period prior to the start of Lent that begins on Shrove Saturday and ends at the close of Shrove Tuesday.
+Shrovetide is the Christian liturgical period prior to the start of Lent that begins on Shrove Sunday and ends at the close of Shrove Tuesday.
 The season focuses on examination of conscience and repentance before the Lenten fast.
-It includes Shrove Saturday, Shrove Sunday, Shrove Monday and Shrove Tuesday.
+It includes, Shrove Sunday, Shrove Monday and Shrove Tuesday.

 During Shrovetide, Christians traditionally eat rich foods containing meat, eggs, dairy products, and alcohol, using up the ingredients as these things are not enjoyed during the 40-day fasting season of Lent.
 This practice continues in Eastern Christianity and among Western Christian congregations practicing the Daniel Fast.

 Etymology

 The expression "Shrovetide" comes from the word shrive, referring to the receiving of absolution following confession.

 Observances

 Many Christian congregations celebrate Shrovetide through pancake breakfasts, which are held on Shrove Monday or Shrove Tuesday.